-When the CPVC inner guide tubes are completed, they will need to be inserted into the telescoping poles and secured to each EHU.
-Figure 11.10 below gives an overview of this procedure, with detailed instructions following on the next page.

-This drawing shows the EHU placement for the Reflector element, the procedure is the same for the Director 2 element.
-The parts required in the table below are shown for EACH complete loop assembly.
+When the CPVC inner guide tubes are completed, they will need to be inserted into the butt end of the telescoping poles.
+Figure 11.10 below shows the EHU placement for the Reflector element, the procedure is the same for the Director 2 element (but not the same for the driven element).
+The parts required in the table below are shown for director 2 and the reflector EHU.